 - graduated repayment plans,

 To learn about all of the traditional PSLF rules, please visit the U.S. Department of Education’s website.

-Be prepared—traditionally-qualifying PSLF repayment plans may result in higher payments.
-Borrowers may find that the payments required by traditionally-qualifying PSLF repayment plans, including income-driven plans, are higher than their typical payments.
+Be prepared— repayment plans that qualify under the traditional PSLF rules may result in higher payments.
+Borrowers may find that repayment plans that qualify under the traditional PSLF rules, including income-driven plans, result in higher payments.
 In such cases, borrowers should weigh the cost of making the higher payments for the number of months it will take to receive loan forgiveness against the cost of repaying their loans in full over time with interest (often over a 25- or 30-year period).
 Keep in mind that the U.S. Department of Education intends to create a new less expensive income-driven repayment plan in 2023.

-- You can use the U.S. Department of Education’s Loan Simulator to find out what your payments would be under a traditionally-qualifying PSLF repayment plan.
+- You can use the U.S. Department of Education’s Loan Simulator to find out what your payments would be under various income-driven plans.